ALANVF/Raku-LLVM/README.md

 # Raku-LLVM
 Raku bindings for the LLVM that go beyond the C API (like it uses raku stuff).

+(actually uh this doesn't seem to be working right now?)

 Make sure that you have LLVM 7 installed (for now at least).

 Todo: